Artist's impression of two garrisoned

 Martello Tower No. 23 in Dymchurch (April 2018)

-Martello Tower No 24 is located between Dymchurch High Street and the beach.
-Together with Tower No. 25 it was built to protect the main Marshland Sluice in Dymchurch Road.
+Martello Tower No.24 is located between Dymchurch High Street and the beach.
+Together with Tower No.25, it was built to protect the main Marshland Sluice in Dymchurch Road.
 It has been fully restored and re-equipped with its 24 pounder cannon.
-Now an Ancient Scheduled Monument managed by English Heritage, it is open to the public by prior appointment.